tvalladon/node-talker-web-builder/readme.md

 Here are some features we would love to see added:

-- Functionality move rooms using drag and drop.
 - Functionality to copy and paste rooms.
 - Improved UI/UX for the room editing form.
 - Bulk editing of room properties.